SDXorg/pysd/docs/structure/xmile_translation.rst

 Xmile Translation
 =================

-PySD allows parsing a Xmile file and translates the result to an :py:class:`AbstractModel` object that can be used to builde the model.
+PySD allows parsing a Xmile file and translates the result to an :py:class:`AbstractModel` object that can be used to build the model.

 .. warning::
     Currently no Xmile users are working on the development of PySD.
 This is causing a gap between the Xmile and Vensim developments.
-Stella users are encouraged to take part in the development of PySD by includying new `test models <https://github.com/SDXorg/test-models>`_ and adding support for new functions and features.
+Stella users are encouraged to take part in the development of PySD by including new `test models <https://github.com/SDXorg/test-models>`_ and adding support for new functions and features.

 The translation workflow